chingtelin/chingtelin.github.io/_pages/cv.md

 Service and leadership
 ======
+* NTU Racing Team
   * Co-lead a team of 8 members to design brake, steering and suspension systems for a racing car
+* Volunteer Tutor
+  * Green Tree Club @NTU
+  * Provided educational support to disadvantaged students in Taipei.